EnergyExemplarNorthAmerica/Python-PLEXOS-API/Input Files/README.md

 Review the methods available in the DatabaseCore class from PLEXOS7_NET.Core.
 DatabaseCoreMethods.txt contains the PLEXOS 7.4R02 version of this output.

-# 2. enum_listing.py
+# 2. enum_listing2.py

 A duplicate of information from the Solution Files module, this lists the items in enumerations in the EEUTILITY assembly.
 In particular, it lists the items in ClassEnum.
+Creates EEUTILITY_Enums.txt.

 # 3. query_inputs.py